sherry2610/udacity-mobile-flashcards/README.md

 ## Step by Step guide for install and launching the project

-1. Setup NodeJs(skip this step if you already have nodeJs)
+1. Setup NodeJs(skip this step if you already have it)
 2. Install expo-cli using npm: __npm install expo-cli --global__
 3. install node_modules using: __npm install__
 4. Install expo app on your Android using this link: https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www